Find Affordable College Courses

 Silver City, NM

-A rank of #4 on this year’s list means Western New Mexico University is a great place for nursing students.
-Located in the remote town of Silver City, Western New Mexico University is a public school with a small student population.
+The excellent programs at Western New Mexico University helped the school earn the #4 place on this year’s ranking of the best nursing schools in New Mexico.
+Located in the town of Silver City, Western New Mexico University is a public college with a small student population.

 While working on their degree, nursing majors at Western New Mexico University accumulate an average of around $35,385 in student debt.